jeremykenny/nhl-api/README.md

     city: The team's home city

 Design rationale:
     My rationale for labelling the games by their NHL-provided id was to ensure that every game returned by a single request had a unique identifier.
-I considered labelling the games according to the teams (e.g. "Devils vs. Panthers") for a more human-readable name, but I this would have left the possibility that two games could have the same name (e.g. if the Devils played against the Panthers twice in one day.)
+I considered labelling the games according to the teams for a more human-readable name (e.g. "Devils vs. Panthers"), but this would have left the possibility that two games could have the same name (e.g. if the Devils played against the Panthers twice in one day.)

     The home_team and away_team objects:
         I wanted the team information to act as a summary of the team's permanent profile.
 I felt that it should stay the same from game to game, so I kept the number of goals scored by a team separate as a separate object.